nrkno/sofie-core/packages/documentation/docs/user-guide/installation/installing-package-manager.md

 ### Installation (Quick Start)

 Package Manager is a suite of standalone applications, separate from _Sofie Core_.
-This guide assumes that Package Manager will be running on the same computer as CasparCG and _Sofie Core_, as that is the fastest way to set up a demo.
+This guide assumes that Package Manager will be running on the same computer as _CasparCG Server_ and _Sofie Core_, as that is the fastest way to set up a demo.
 To get all parts of _Package Manager_ up and running quickly, execute these commands:

 ```bash
 git clone https://github.com/nrkno/sofie-package-manager.git